- Policy Issues

 Studies show that significant reductions in carbon emissions, while also meeting growing energy demands, cannot happen without nuclear as a major provider of zero carbon energy.

-As of July 2015, 30 countries are operating 438 nuclear reactors for electricity generation, and 67 new nuclear plants are under construction in 16 countries.
-According to the World Energy Outlook published by the International Energy Agency (IEA), nuclear energy has helped to avoid the release of the equivalent of two years of CO2 emissions from carbon-producing energy sources since 1971.
+As of July 2015, 30 countries are operating 454 nuclear reactors for electricity generation, and 55 new nuclear plants are under construction (source: PRIS IAEA).
+According to the Climate Change and Nuclear Power 2018, published by the International Energy Agency (IEA), nuclear energy has helped to avoid the release of the equivalent of two years of CO2 emissions from carbon-producing energy sources since 1970.
 It is estimated that at current output levels the release of almost four years of CO2 emissions will be avoided by 2040.
 Independent studies have assessed nuclear energy’s life-cycle emissions and found them to be comparable to wind, solar, geothermal and hydroelectric generation.
-In 2014, the United Nations Intergovernmental Panel on Climate Change found that nuclear power has the lowest life cycle emissions of any electric generating technology, except for wind energy.
+In 2014, the United Nations Intergovernmental Panel on Climate Change found that nuclear power has the lowest life-cycle emissions of any electric generating technology, except for wind energy.

 Nuclear for Climate aims to raise awareness of the proven benefits of nuclear in reversing climate change among decision-makers and the general public.